 “What happens now?” she asked, her voice small.

 Earl’s face darkened.
-“Police’ll come.
-But the Robinsons—they’re old money, got this town in their pocket.
-If Charlie No-Face is tangled up in this, they’ll want it quiet.
+“The police will come.
+But the Robinsons are old money and have this town in their pocket.
+If Charlie No-Face is involved, they’ll want to keep it quiet.
 They always do.”

 The door creaked open, and two police officers stepped inside, followed by a third man in a tailored suit, his presence like a cold wind.

-The first cop, Sergeant Wilkins, was fat and grizzled, his uniform straining over his gut, a cigar smoldering between his lips.
-The second, Officer Reed, was skinny and younger, his smirk sharp as a blade.
-The suited man, Charles Robinson, carried an air of quiet menace, his slicked-back hair gleaming under the flickering light.
+The first cop, Sergeant Wilkins, was heavyset and grizzled, his uniform stretched over his stomach, a cigar smoldering between his lips.
+The second, Officer Reed, was skinny and younger, his smirk sharp.
+The man in the suit, Charles Robinson, had a quiet menace about him, his slicked-back hair shining under the flickering light.

 Earl stood, his tone guarded.
 “Officers.
 Mr. Robinson.”